stevenyslee/Datastructures-and-Algorithms-notes/Lectures/Compiled/Lecture-1.md

 * Hardware independent
 * Does not require implementation of the algorithm

 There are two ( 2 ) types of complexity analysis, time and space.
-They are analysed using big-O notation.
+They are analyzed using big-O notation.

 Big-O notation allows us to define an upper, a lower and an absolute bound to the algorithm relative to the volume of elements.